laravel/docs/installation.md

 composer create-project laravel/laravel example-app
 ```

+> **Note**
+> To use composer's create-project with Laravel, the fileinfo extension must be enabled in PHP.
+If it is not, you may enable it by uncommenting `extension=fileinfo` in your php.ini file.

 Once the project has been created, start Laravel's local development server using Laravel Artisan's `serve` command:

 ```nothing